jetatar/jetatar.github.io/cloud_storage.md

 `setsid` - makes sure rclone runs even if HPC connection lost `pub[home]DirFilesToSave.txt` - list of files or patterns (globs)

-   `pubDirFilesToSave.txt example that saves everything in your /pub/yourHPCLogin dir:
+*pubDirFilesToSave.txt* example that saves everything in your /pub/yourHPCLogin dir:

+   `
       /**
    `

-   `homeDirFilesToSave.txt example to save everything in my /data/users/yourHPCLogin dir:
+*homeDirFilesToSave.txt* example to save everything in my /data/users/yourHPCLogin dir:

+   `
       /**
    `

-Yes, `/**` is that is needed in pubDirFilesToSave.txt if you want to save everything in your */pub* folder.
+Yes, `/**` is that is needed in pub(home)DirFilesToSave.txt if you want to save everything in your */pub* folder.

 ## Coming Soon: